How To Bid On Construction Projects?

 Step 5 – Final decision, negotiation and contracts

-Once the contractor has made the final decision on who they’d like to select, this is where you come in and start negotiations.
+Once the contractor has made the final decision on which tender bid they’d like to select, this is where you come in and start negotiations.

-Obviously there’s a huge amount of moving parts in a project so pending on changes or any specifics, there’s still opportunity for you to negotiate different elements, without veering too far from your proposal (you know, the one that won you the job).
+Obviously there’s a huge amount of moving parts in a project so pending on changes or any specifics, there’s still opportunity for you to negotiate different elements of your bid, without veering too far from your proposal (you know, the one that won you the job).

 Once you nut out all this information with the contractor you will reach the agreement phase.